 Christmas on the Hill

 A long-standing tradition, Christmas on the Hill centers on a month-long campus-wide outreach effort.
-In 2014, our community filled and decorated over 100 shoe boxes, filled with ebony porn hygiene supplies for area homeless men and women.
+In 2014, our community filled and decorated over 100 shoe boxes, filled with hygiene supplies for area homeless men and women.